-The Registered Manager is the Designated Safeguarding Children's Officer (DSO)- Anthony Turner on 0161-483-4769.
+The Registered Manager is the Designated Safeguarding Children's Officer (DSO)-Anthony Turner on 0161-483-4769.

-The Fostering Team's Approach to Missing from Care
+Our Approach to Missing From Care

 The Fostering Team have a Missing Child Policy which is underpinned by Fostering Services Regulations 2011, Regulation 13 Behaviour management and absence from the foster carer's home.